-Culture Vol (ml) ^a Comments Bacteria NA Contact laboratory if Legionella is suspected.
-Submit sputum only; saliva is unacceptable.
-Fungi 3 - 5 Collect early morning fresh specimen resulting from deep cough or sputum induction on three consecutive days.
-Lung biopsy specimens or lung aspirates are also appropriate.
-Anaerobes 1 Sinus aspirate, tympanocentesis fluid, transtracheal aspirate, and lung aspirates or biopsy specimens are appropriate.
+Culture Vol (ml) ^a Comments Anaerobes 1 Sinus aspirate, tympanocentesis fluid, transtracheal aspirate, and lung aspirates or biopsy specimens are appropriate.
 Mycobacteria 5 - 10 Collect three early morning fresh specimens resulting from deep cough or sputum induction.
 Lung biopsy specimens or lung aspirates are also appropriate.
 Pneumocystis spp.
 2 Use induced sputum, bronchoalveolar lavage fluid, or lung biopsy specimen.
 Pneumonia Panel by PCR 1 Bronchoalveolar lavage (BAL) specimen only Parasites 3 - 5 Can be examined for amoebae, helminth eggs (Paragonimus westermani), hooklets of Echinococcus spp., larvae of hookworm, and Ascaris and Strongyloides spp.
 Respiratory Panel by PCR 1 Nasopharyngeal swabs (in Universal Transport Medium) Carefully insert a flexible-wire calcium alginate-tipped swab through the nose into the posterior nasopharynx, and rotate the swab.
 (Keep the swab near the septum and floor of the nose.)

-^a Amount are guidelines.
-NA, not applicable.
+^{a} Amount are guidelines.
+NA is not applicable.

-5. Bordetella Pertussis (B. pertussis) infections

-- a) Bordetella pertussis/parapertussis by PCR Collect respiratory specimen: Aspirate, broncoalveolar (BAL), swab or sputum.
+- 5. Bordetella Pertussis (B. pertussis) infections - a) Bordetella pertussis/parapertussis by PCR Collect respiratory specimen: Aspirate, broncoalveolar (BAL), swab or sputum.
 Transfer to a sterile container.
 It is also acceptable to transfer to Associated Regional and University Pathologists, Inc. (ARUP) Laboratories Viral Transport Media. - b) Bordetella pertussis/parapertussis is part of the Respiratory Panel by PCR.
-A nasopharyngeal swab in Universal Transport Medium.
+Collect using a nasopharyngeal swab and submit in Universal Transport Medium.